-The second-line therapy for children in the event of the first-line regimen failure would include: change in nucleoside backbone based on the same principles as for adults (e.g. from ZDV+3TC to ABC+ddI) plus a protease inhibitor (LPV/r or NFV).
+The second-line therapy for children in the event of the first-line regimen failure would include: change in nucleoside backbone based on the same principles as for adults (e.g. from ZDV+3TC to ABC+ddl) plus a protease inhibitor (LPV/r or NFV).
 TDF cannot be recommended for paediatric use at the current time due to limited data available on appropriate dosing in children, particularly children under 8 years of age.

-First -line regimen Second-line regimen

-D4T or Zidovudine ABC

-+ +

-3TC Didanosine

-+ +

-NNRTI: LPV/r or NFV or

-Nevirapine or Efavirenz SQV if weight >25 kg
+First -line regimen Second-line regimen D4T or Zidovudine + 3TC + NNRTI: Nevirapine or Efavirenz ABC + Didanosine + LPV/r or NFV or SQV if weight >25 kg